 What is a Test Automation Report and Why is it important?

 Test automation enables engineers to validate and test features and bug fixes at a faster rate.
 Test automation is primarily useful for regression testing.
 But is it enough to develop the automation scripts alone?
 Test automation is incomplete without reporting.
-Test Automation reports help QA engineers to analyse the test results in a cumulative manner, specifically failures and validate if they are actual issues or flaky tests.
-In this blog, the focus will be on automation reports and dashboards and the key metrics that will help simplify and expedite the report analysis.
+Test automation reports help QA engineers to analyse the test results in a cumulative manner, specifically failures, and validate if they are actual issues or flaky tests.

 Key components in a test automation report